Digital quantum magnetism on a trapped-ion quantum computer: Emergent hydrodynamics

 \section{Emergent hydrodynamics}

 An essential aspect of prethermalization in Floquet systems is the emergence of an approximately conserved energy, whose violation only becomes apparent at exponentially late times, $t\gtrsim \tau_H$.
 In chaotic (pre)thermalizing systems, local observables that overlap with the conserved energy density are expected to exhibit a short-time transient relaxation to a local thermal quasi-equilibrium followed by a slow, hydrodynamic relaxation of long-wavelength energy inhomogeneities at late times.
-To probe the expected emergence of hydrodynamics, we simulate a quench with an inhomogeneous initial condition in which a thin vertical domain of down ($\ket{1}$) spins is embedded in an otherwise uniform background, corresponding to Eq.~\eqref{eq:initial_state} with site dependent $\theta_j =\pi$ if $x_j=L_x/2$ or otherwise $\theta_j=\theta_{\rm min}+2\pi/9$ ($x_j$ being the $x$-coordinate of qubit $j$).
-To create an appropriate separation of time-scales between the local thermalization time ($t_0 \gtrsim 5$ time steps for these parameters), and late-time hydrodynamics, we consider an elongated rectangular geometry with dimensions $(L_x ,L_y) = (14, 4)$.
-We measure on the quantum processor the local density of $H_{ZZ}$: $\E_i = \frac{J}{4}\sum_{j\in \langle i\rangle} \langle Z_iZ_j\rangle$, average this quantity over the $y$ coordinate, $\E(x) = \frac{1}{L_y} \sum_{i:x_i=x}\E_i$ (see \fref{fig:hydro}a), and compute its 1D Fourier transform $\tildeE(q) = \sum_x \frac{e^{iqx}}{\sqrt{L_x}} \E(x)$ (see \fref{fig:hydro}b).
+To probe the expected emergence of hydrodynamics, we simulate a quench from an inhomogeneous state in which a thin vertical domain of down ($\ket{1}$) spins is embedded in an otherwise uniform background, corresponding to Eq.~\eqref{eq:initial_state} with site dependent $\theta_j =\pi$ if $x_j=L_x/2$ or otherwise $\theta_j=\theta_{\rm min}+2\pi/9$ ($x_j$ being the $x$-coordinate of qubit $j$).
+To create an appropriate separation of time-scales between the local thermalization time and late-time hydrodynamics, we consider an elongated rectangular geometry with dimensions $(L_x ,L_y) = (14, 4)$.
+We measure the local density of $H_{ZZ}$: $\E_i = \frac{J}{4}\sum_{j\in \langle i\rangle} \langle Z_iZ_j\rangle$, average this quantity over the $y$ coordinate, $\E(x) = \frac{1}{L_y} \sum_{i:x_i=x}\E_i$ (\fref{fig:hydro}a), and compute its 1D Fourier transform $\tildeE(q) = \frac{1}{\sqrt{L_x}}\sum_x e^{iqx} \E(x)$ (\fref{fig:hydro}b).
 The $q=0$ mode quickly saturates to a steady-state value, indicating its overlap with an emergent conserved energy.
 The smallest few non-zero ($q_n = 2\pi n/L_x$, $n=1,2,3$) wavevectors relax with characteristic rates $\Gamma_q$, consistent with the expected behavior for the heat equation, $\Gamma_q \approx \mathcal{D}q^2$ (valid asymptotically for long wavelengths, $|{q}|\ll 1$), with diffusion constant $\mathcal{D}=0.38(5)$.
 Components with larger $q$ decay rapidly within the initial local thermalization and do not survive into the hydrodynamic regime.

 These results provide direct evidence for the emergence of (approximately) conserved energy current within the Floquet prethermalization regime.
 The computation of hydrodynamic transport coefficients such as $\mathcal{D}$ is an important task for materials simulation, which is expected to be difficult for classical methods (though we do not claim that the particular hydrodynamic transport simulation described in this section is beyond the limits of classical simulation).
 Existing quantum simulations of hydrodynamics in quantum magnets~\cite{Zu_2021_hydro, Joshi_2022_hydro, Wienand_2024_hydro} have been conducted exclusively in analog quantum simulators, and observing this physics in programmable digital quantum computers has previously been challenging due to limited accessible circuit depths or system sizes.